The simple recipe details

 Instructions

 - Prepare shallot and garlic as noted.
-Place Italian seasoning, sea salt and pepper in a small bowl and mix.
+Place Italian seasoning, sea salt and pepper in a small bowl and mix.1 shallot, diced, 4 cloves garlic, minced, 1 tsp sea salt, 1 tsp pepper, 1 tbsp Italian seasoning

-- Heat a large skillet over medium heat and add ghee.
+- Heat a large skillet over medium heat and add in avocado oil.
+Sprinkle both sides of the chicken with the Italian seasoning mix.2 tbsp avocado oil

-- While the chicken is cooking, whisk together chicken broth and arrowroot starch.
+- While the chicken is cooking, whisk together chicken broth and arrowroot starch.1/4 cup chicken broth, 2 tbsp arrowroot starch

-- Add more ghee if needed and add the garlic and shallot to the pan.
-Cook, stirring constantly, for 1-2 minutes.
+- Add more oil if needed and add the garlic and shallot to the pan.
+Cook, stirring constantly, for 1-2 minutes.1 shallot, diced, 4 cloves garlic, minced

-- When the chicken is almost finished, add in the spinach.
-You might have to add it in in batches.
-Stir the spinach in until wilted.
+- When the chicken is done, add in the spinach an basil.
+You might have to add it in batches.
+Stir the spinach in until wilted.1/4 cup basil, 3 cups spinach

 Notes